Mythikos/SteamMinge/README.md

 # Steam Minge
-The Steam Minge is a trolling application that utilizes the Steamworks.NET framework to mass send messages, mass send invites, and other annoying things!
+The Steam Minge is a trolling application that utilizes the Steamworks.NET framework to mass send messages, send invites, and other annoying things!

 # Usage
-Download the project and run the ChatBomb.exe in ChatBomb/bin/Release/.
-Make sure you are connected to steam otherwise the program wont be able to initialize.
+1. Download the project and open it in VS 2015/2017.
+2. Select release mode and build the project.
+The executables will be dumped in the SteamMinge/bin/Release folder.
+3. Run and enjoy.

+# TODO
+Currently don't have any todos for this project.
+If there is something you'd like added, feel free to submit a request.

 # Steamworks.NET License